Asiya67/flutter-provider-task-manager/README.md

-# flutter-provider-task-manager
-A Flutter Task Management App refactored with Provider for state management, featuring real-time UI updates and enhanced UX.
+This project is a Flutter Task Management App that demonstrates how to use the Provider package for efficient state management.
+It replaces setState with Provider to manage tasks and improve performance, scalability, and architecture.